French bristot and Italian bakery

 Modern mid-century bedroom

 We’re in love with the warmness of this modern mid-century bedroom, where pieces of contemporary furniture meet others inspired by the 60s.
 And all tied together by earthy tones!
-In this renovation project, the owner asked for a new master bedroom on the 2nd floor.
-Then, he wanted to transform the existing one into a studio and guest room.
-Above all, though, he was a big fan of the modern mid-century look and would like this style for his master bedroom.

 Did you also enjoy the warm colours of this bedroom?
 Are you after some inspiration for your home renovation?
 We would love to help you!
 Get in touch today and book your consultation.